Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning

 \section{Introduction}

-With the increasing demands of biometrics available in the non-contact and masked face scenario, researchers gradually consider achieving personal identification using ocular biometrics, including iris recognition known for its high accuracy.
-Iris pattern builds its uniqueness through the rich texture details (such as freckles, coronas, crypts, furrows, etc.)~\cite{sun2008ordinal,he2008toward}, which establishes a solid cornerstone in the high accuracy of iris recognition.
-To find the discriminative clue for recognition, iris segmentation is proposed to divide the valid region that contains rich iris texture from the ocular image.
+With the increasing demands of biometrics available in the non-invasive and masked face scenario, researchers gradually consider achieving personal identification using ocular biometrics, including iris recognition known for its high accuracy.
+Iris pattern builds its uniqueness through the rich texture details (such as freckles, coronas, crypts, furrows)~\cite{sun2008ordinal,he2008toward}, which establishes a solid cornerstone in the high accuracy of iris recognition.
+To find the discriminative clue for recognition, iris segmentation is proposed to segment the valid region that contains rich iris texture out from the ocular image.

-Since iris segmentation is the first primary task that follows the image acquisition, its performance directly or indirectly affects the final recognition accuracy.
-Specifically, from the partial process perspective of biometric, the segmentation prediction directly drives the localization prediction, i.e., parameters of inner and outer circles of iris boundaries~\cite{wildes1997iris}.
-From the perspective of the overall process, the segmentation prediction determines valid regions in feature matching~\cite{zhao2017towards}.
-In summary, iris segmentation influences multiple subsequent processes of iris recognition, and slight bias in segmentation would exponentially affect the final recognition performance.
-Therefore, \textit{it is crucial for iris recognition to obtain iris segmentation results with high accuracy and high reliability.}